Course Descriptions

 Introduction to Islamic Law - LAWS 6518

 Develops student understanding of the internal working of Islamic law at its theoretical roots.
 Analyzes the various methodologies that are represented in Islamic legal literature, heling to enable the students to identify modern manifestations of these methodologies in contemporary Muslim discourses.
 Contextualizes the subject of Islamic law within various governmental and constitutional structures, beginning with the classical period, continuing through colonialism and reaching into the present day.
+2-3 credits, letter graded.

 Introduction to Law and Literature - LAWS 4458

 Explores the intersection between law and literature and will provide an opportunity to think about the law by reading engaging works of fiction and non-fiction, viewing important films and examining the law from a humanistic and philosophical perspective.
+2-3 credits, letter graded

 Introduction to U.S. Law for Undergraduate Student - LAWS 4075

 Introduces undergraduate students to the American legal system and to legal reasoning and argumentation via case studies of prominent litigation.
 Students will learn basic conceptual building blocks of American law, basic lawyering skills and an understanding of how the American legal system structures and resolves complex disputes.
+3 credits, letter graded.

 Introduction to United States Legal System/Legal Reasoning, Research, and Writing - LAWS 6246

 Introduces students without a law degree to the basic structure and content of the United States legal system, examining how the three branches of government at the state and federal levels make law and policy in the United States.
-The course will provide a basic introductory overview of the following: the various sources of law, including and understanding of how statutes are enacted by legislative institutions; the role of the United States court system in interpreting laws; application of judicial precedent in common-law systems; trial and appellate court procedures; and judicial review standards.
+The course will provide a basic introductory overview of the following: the various sources of law, including an understanding of how statutes are enacted by legislative institutions; the role of the United States court system in interpreting laws; application of judicial precedent in common-law systems; trial and appellate court procedures; and judicial review standards.
 The course will also introduce students to the methodology of American law, including legal reasoning, research, and writing, through a variety of in-class and outside research and writing assignments.
+2 credits, letter graded.

 Introduction To US Law For LLM Students - LAWS 9025